Gforcex/GforceX.github.io/_posts/2018-1-27-markdown-and-html.md

 ## Hello World!

-this is demo, modify [Type-on-Strap](https://github.com/Sylhare/Type-on-Strap)
+*this is demo, modify [Type-on-Strap](https://github.com/Sylhare/Type-on-Strap)* [TCO]

-Jekyll supports the use of [Markdown](http://daringfireball.net/projects/markdown/syntax) with inline HTML tags which makes it easier to quickly write posts with Jekyll, without having to worry too much about text formatting.
+**Jekyll** supports the use of [Markdown](http://daringfireball.net/projects/markdown/syntax) with inline HTML tags which makes it easier to quickly write posts with Jekyll, without having to worry too much about text formatting.
 A sample of the formatting follows.

 Tables have also been extended from Markdown: